SixSq/nuvla-io.github.com/products-and-services/nuvla-io/nuvla-io-marketplace.md

 summary:  Deploy AI and any app at the edge and in the cloud, at scale.
 image: /img/page-product/products/vendor-journey.png
 banner-icon: fad fa-store
-permalink: /products-and-services/nuvla-io/marketplace
+permalink: /marketplace
 ---

-### We enable simple monetisation of your applications with our Stripe integration
+### Monetise of your applications Nuvla.io, with our Stripe integration
 {: class="text-center pb-40"}